AriFordsham/GHCWiki/data-parallel/replicate.md

 ### Collapse repeated segments

 In practice, segments descriptors store more information than just the segment length.
 They at least additionally store the start position of each segment in the data array.
 In the conventional representation, an invariant is that the start positions are such that the segments don't overlap.
-To represent arrays with repeated segments more efficiently, we propose to relax that invariant.
-Specifically, all start positions of a contiguous sequence of repeated segments are the same; i.e., the segment data is stored only once per sequence of repeated segments.
+To represent arrays with repeated segments more efficiently, we might relax that invariant.
+Specifically, all start positions of a contiguous sequence of repeated segments may be the same; i.e., the segment data is stored only once per sequence of repeated segments.

 Then, we have for `[:[:1, 2, 3:], [:1, 2, 3:], [:1, 2, 3:]:]`,